Akatsuki667/holbertonschool-web_back_end/ES6_classes/README.md

     - `code` (String)
 - Each attribute must be stored in an “underscore” attribute version (ex: `name` is stored in `_name`)
 - The default string description of the class should return the airport `code` (example below).

+## 8. Primitive - Holberton Class
+- Implement a class named `HolbertonClass`:
+- Constructor attributes:
+    - `size` (Number)
+    - `location` (String)
+- Each attribute must be stored in an “underscore” attribute version (ex: `name` is stored in `_name`)
+- When the class is cast into a `Number`, it should return the size.
+- When the class is cast into a `String`, it should return the location.